SmudgedWings/quant_horizon/README.md

 # quant_horizon

-`quant_horizon` is a benchmarking framework designed to evaluate the performance of different CUDA kernels and compare them with baseline implementations.
+`quant_horizon` is a benchmarking framework designed to evaluate the performance of different GPU kernels.

 ## Prerequisites